RIOJA. JWST and ALMA unveil the inhomogeneous and complex ISM structure in a star-forming galaxy at $z=6.81$: Line Ratio Diagnostics Combining JWST and ALMA

-In the left panel of Figure~\ref{fig:Fig3_OIII_Diagnostics}, the \oiii\ line ratios from the literature fall within the $T_{\rm e}$--$n_{\rm e}$ model grids, whereas the observed ratios for \shortname\ lie outside the grid.
+In the left panel of Figure~\ref{fig:Fig3_OIII_Diagnostics}, the observed ratios for \shortname, COS-3018, and J0217-0218 lie outside the $T_{\rm e}$--$n_{\rm e}$ model grids, whereas the other high-$z$ galaxies fall within the grid.
 Moreover, the high-$z$ data points from the literature (black filled symbols) suggest $n_{\rm e} = 100-500$~cm$^{-3}$ while the redshift dependence presented in Figure~\ref{fig:Fig2_z_vs_ne} indicates typical densities of $n_{\rm e} > 500$~cm$^{-3}$.
-Therefore, the lower-$n_{\rm e}$ values from the \oiii\ line ratios seem to be in common in high-$z$ galaxies.
+Therefore, the lower-$n_{\rm e}$ values from the FIR-to-optical \oiii\ line ratios seem to be common in high-$z$ galaxies (see also a recent similar conclusion by \citealt{Harikane25b}).